Elementary (K-4) Overview

-At the elementary level in Zionsville Community Schools, students are identified for High Ability Math, High Ability Language Arts, or High Ability General Intellectual (Both).
+At the elementary level in Zionsville Community Schools, students are identified for needing advanced curriculum instruction in Math, Language Arts, or General Intellectual (Both).
 The needs of gifted children are met in the same way that the needs of all students on the learning spectrum are met – through differentiating instruction.
 (If you would like to learn more about differentiated instruction, please look under “Additional Parent Resources” on this website.)

-High ability state grant funds are used to bring nationally-recognized experts to us and to purchase professional resources and student materials.
+State grant funds are used to bring nationally-recognized experts to us and to purchase professional resources and student materials.
 The grant also provides stipends for teachers to pursue an endorsement in high ability education.
 The number of high ability endorsed elementary teachers in ZCS has increased significantly in the past several years.
-All teachers of high ability students are highly qualified elementary teachers who are trained to differentiate for gifted learners.
-All teachers district-wide follow the curriculum established for high ability students and receive resources and training throughout the year.
+All teachers district-wide follow the curriculum established for students who need advanced instruction and receive resources and training throughout the year.